pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 ### Step 3.
 Deploy the initial TidbCluster

 Run the following commands to deploy the initial TidbCluster.
-The following `YAML` file enables the TLS feature, and each component starts to verify the certificates issued by the `CN` for the `CA` of `TiDB` by configuring the `cert-allowed-cn`.
+The following `YAML` file enables the TLS feature and configures `cert-allowed-cn`, which makes each component start to verify the certificates issued by the `CN` for the `CA` of `TiDB`.

 {{< copyable "shell-regular" >}}